owncloud/ios-app/MDM/AppConfig/README.md

 ## AppConfig how to

 ### Managed App Config
 Starting with iOS7, Apple has added support for managed application configuration.
 MDM server can push configuration to the app.
-The app can the access the configuration using NSUserDefaults class.
+The app can access the configuration using NSUserDefaults class.
 The configuration is basically a key-value dictionary provided as .plist file.

 ### AppConfig XML Schema
-The XML format developed by AppConfig community, makes it easy for developers to define and deploy app configuration.
-It is not only defining the configuration variables with default value but also provides a configuration UI description which can be interpreted by the tool which generates a plist file.
+The XML format developed by AppConfig community, makes it easy for developers to define and deploy an app configuration.
+It is not only defining the configuration variables with default values but also provides a configuration UI description which can be interpreted by the tool which generates a plist file.
 Moreover, specfile XML is consistently supported by major EMM vendors.

 ### Example: Deployment with MobileIron
 1. Open AppConfig Generator: https://appconfig.jamfresearch.com